azuqua/azuqua.js/README.md

 All asynchronous functions can return a promise if you prefer that pattern.
 When you call an asynchronous function and leave the callback undefined it will return a promise.
-By default Azuqua uses bluebird.
+By default Azuqua uses bluebird as its promise library.

 ```javascript
 var async  = require("async");